ronaldoussoren/pyobjc/docs/apinotes/MediaAccessibility.rst

 API Notes
 ---------

 The full framework is available from Python.
-This framework was introduced in OSX 10.9.
+This framework was introduced in macOS 10.9.